The 4:30 Movie

-Often, The 4:30 Movie would rebroadcast installments of the nationally telecast ABC Movie of the Week.
+Often, The 4:30 Movie would rebroadcast installments of the ABC Movie of the Week.

-Variations of The 4:30 Movie were aired on other stations around the United States, most notably those also owned and operated by WABC-TV's parent network, ABC.
+Variations of The 4:30 Movie aired on other stations around the United States, most notably those also owned and operated by WABC-TV's parent network, ABC.

 History

 The 4:30 Movie got its start on January 8, 1968.
-In its first year in that time slot, it was broadcast under the title The Big Show.
-This earlier title dated back to September 16, 1963, when WABC first aired movies in the late afternoons to compete with WCBS-TV's long-running The Early Show and WNBC-TV's Movie Four.
+In its first year in that time slot, it was broadcast under The Big Show.
+This earlier title dated back to September 16, 1963, when WABC first aired movies in late afternoons to compete with WCBS-TV's long-running The Early Show and WNBC-TV's Movie Four.
 The movies were shown at 5:00 until December 31, 1965, and at 6:00 from January 3, 1966, to January 5, 1968.
-(From the autumn of 1966 to the 1968 time change, it was called The 6 O'Clock Movie, a title which was also used by sister stations KABC-TV in Los Angeles and KGO-TV in San Francisco until 1971.)
+(From the autumn of 1966 to the 1968 time change, it was titled The 6 O'Clock Movie, a title which was also used by sister stations KABC-TV in Los Angeles and KGO-TV in San Francisco until 1971.)

 In its first twenty months in its soon-to-be titular time slot, The Big Show / 4:30 Movie was two hours, but after the early evening Eyewitness News was expanded from 30 minutes to an hour on September 8, 1969, the movie show's length was set at 90 minutes, which it would remain for the rest of its run.
 After the autumn of 1972, the program was preempted once a month on Wednesday in the school months to run an episode of the ABC Afterschool Special.

 The announcer and off-camera host for The Big Show, and The 4:30 Movie was Scott Vincent from January 1968 to December 1978.
 At Vincent's request, Gilbert Hodges assumed his duties during the former's illness in 1979.
 Following Vincent's death, announcing on promos was divided among Hodges, Fred Foy, Joel Crager and Ernie Anderson.
 The copy for The 4:30 Movies openings, bumpers, and promos was written by Jon Kal.

 The instrumental used as the theme music to The 4:30 Movie was an original composition, "Big Show Theme," composed by Walter Raim, written and originally recorded in the waning months of WABC's using The Big Show title.
 The piece was commissioned by ABC in 1968 for use on flagship station WABC-TV and was later applied to the local movie shows of the network's O&Os.